 Hobie is the typical size for a male serval, weighing around 30 pounds.
 Hobie has the distinctive yellowish, spotted coat that makes some guests think they are seeing cheetahs.

 Hobie is located in Mimosa Point near Max and Christian Tigers.
 He is off the tour path due to his aggressive behavior towards larger groups.

-North Carolina is one of five states were it is still legal to own a non-native species.
+North Carolina is one of four states were it is still legal to own a non-native species.
 In other words, it is legal in North Carolina to own a lion, tiger, or other wild cat.
 Hobie's story is a direct result of this lack of legislation.
 Due to how easily animals such as Hobie can be acquired, people are obtaining them as pets and then realizing, sometimes at the expense of a human life, or the animal's life, that this isn't a good idea.
 Animals such as Hobie deserve to be respected as the wild animals they are.